younesZdDz/contentsquare-takehome/Readme.md

 # How it works
-First of all you need to build the source code:
+First of all you need install the dependencies :
+* `npm i` <br>

+Then build the source code:
 * `npm run build` <br>

 Than run the code and pass your test data file as an argument, example: